lammps/lammps/doc/src/fix_property_atom.rst

 .. warning::

-   When reading data from a restart file, this fix command has to be specified **exactly** the same way as before.
+   When reading data from a restart file, this fix command has to be specified **exactly** the same was in the input script that created the restart file.
 LAMMPS will only check whether a fix is of the same style and has the same fix ID and in case of a match will then try to initialize the fix with the data stored in the binary restart file.
-If the fix property/atom command does not match exactly, data can be corrupted or LAMMPS may crash.
+If the names and associated date types in the new fix property/atom command do not match the old one exactly, data can be corrupted or LAMMPS may crash.

 None of the :doc:`fix_modify <fix_modify>` options are relevant to this fix.
 No global or per-atom quantities are stored by this fix for